 Working as a Travel Nurse, the majority of our life is planned out in 13-week blocks.
 Whether we are planning for the “during an assignment” or the “between assignments,” we still schedule our lives around our contracts or our contracts around our lives.
 It really doesn’t matter how you prefer to look at it.
 Whether it’s a horrible contract (because we all have had them), or it’s a flawless contract, we all start counting down the weeks, shifts, or even hours.

 Many start counting down from day #1!
-If it’s a really bad contract, it just brings a reassurance knowing it’s only temporary and you have to endure X amount of days until you hit the road home, or off to the next new (and hopefully better) adventure.
-If it ends up being a flawless contract, full of adventures with locals or travelers, then it could be a sad countdown– knowing that the fun has to sadly end in 13 weeks.
+If it’s a terrible contract, it just brings a reassurance knowing it’s only temporary and you have to endure X amount of days until you hit the road home or off to the next new (and hopefully better) adventure.
+If it ends up being a flawless contract, full of adventures with locals or travelers, then it could be a sad countdown- knowing that the fun has to end in 13 weeks, sadly.

 I can survive anything!
 (Can’t I?)